Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

-In Figure~\ref{fig:Figure_WPP_w0.95}a, we show the dependence of the optically-induced electron transfer on the amplitude of the optical field in the gap $E_{\rm{g}}$.
-Notice that although the WPP addresses only the electron transfer from the left to the right lead, the results in Figure~\ref{fig:Figure_WPP_w0.95} are representative for the net electron transfer.
-Indeed, for $U=2$~eV the electron transfer in the opposite direction (from the right lead to the left lead) would require absorption of at least 2 more photons and thus it is essentially smaller under present conditions.
-Similarly to the findings in subsection~\ref{subsec:SymmetricSystem}, the comparison between the TDDFT results in Figure~\ref{fig:TransportBias1nm} and the WPP results in Figure~\ref{fig:Figure_WPP_w0.95}a evidences that the 1D single-active-electron model reproduces the trends obtained in the TDDFT calculations with an applied bias and those derived semi-analytically in Ref.~\cite{ma2025robust} and in subsection~\ref{subsec:SFT}.
-Specifically, at low $E_{\rm{g}}$ ($\zeta>1$), the photon-assisted electron transport is associated with one-photon absorption ($n=1.1$), and for $E_{\rm{g}} \gtrsim 3$~V/nm ($\zeta<1$) the higher nonlinearity characteristic for the multiphoton regime sets in.
-In this regime, with increasing $E_{\rm{g}}$ an effective number of absorbed photons quickly converges to $n=2.5$ close to that given by the tunneling barrier threshold $\mathcal{W}_{\rm{tb}} / \omega = 2.7$, and it does not change with further increase $E_{\rm{g}}$ up to the onset of the optical field emission.
+In Figure~\ref{fig:Figure_WPP_w0.95}a, we show the dependence of the optically induced electron transfer on the amplitude of the optical field in the gap $E_{\rm{g}}$.
+Notice that although the WPP calculations address only the electron transfer from the left to the right lead, the results in Figure~\ref{fig:Figure_WPP_w0.95} are representative for the net electron transfer.
+Indeed, for $U=2$~eV the electron transfer in the opposite direction (from the right lead to the left lead) would require absorption of at least two additional photons and is therefore essentially smaller under the present conditions.
+Similar to the findings in subsection~\ref{subsec:SymmetricSystem}, comparison of the TDDFT results in Figure~\ref{fig:TransportBias1nm} with the WPP results in Figure~\ref{fig:Figure_WPP_w0.95}a shows that the one-dimensional single-active-electron model reproduces the trends obtained in TDDFT calculations with an applied bias.
+The WPP results are also consistent with an analysis based on the semi-analytical theory (see Ref.~\cite{ma2025robust} and subsection~\ref{subsec:SFT}).
+Specifically, at low $E_{\rm{g}}$ ($\zeta>1$), photon-assisted electron transport is dominated by one-photon absorption ($n=1.1$), whereas for $E_{\rm{g}} \gtrsim 3$~V/nm ($\zeta<1$) a higher nonlinearity characteristic for the multiphoton regime sets in.
+In this regime, an effective number of absorbed photons quickly converges to $n=2.5$ close to the tunneling barrier threshold $\mathcal{W}_{\rm{tb}} / \omega = 2.7$, and remains essentially constant with increasing $E_{\rm{g}}$ up to the onset of the optical field emission.